KDJS (AM)

-KDJS (1590 AM) is a radio station licensed to Willmar, Minnesota, United States.
+KDJS (1590 kHz) is an AM radio station licensed to Willmar, Minnesota, United States.
 The station is currently owned by Iowa City Broadcasting Company.

 On November 1, 2019, KDJS changed their format from classic country to conservative talk, branded as "Fox News Radio 1590/105.7".

+As of February 2024, KDJS switched to sports with programming from Fox Sports Radio.

 Programming

 KDJS is the place to go for conservative talk.
 The station also carries Minnesota Twins baseball, Minnesota Gophers Football and Minnesota Gophers basketball and The Rush Limbaugh Show.

 The station signed on FM translator K289CO at 105.7 FM on June 15, 2018.